pandey-ankit/coherence-demo/explore-code/explore-code.md

          </interceptors>
          ```
       2. Cache Scheme Mapping, shown below or on [GitHub](https://github.com/coherence-community/coherence-demo/blob/b632f832fe9860e9eb6fb454f13a4158367d0f23/src/main/resources/cache-config-grid-edition.xml#L51)
-         defines the mapping from the cache name to a caching scheme and shows the domain classes, explained further below, used for our cache.
+         defines the mapping from the cache name to a caching scheme and shows the domain classes for each cache, which are explained further below.
          ```xml
          <caching-scheme-mapping>
            <cache-mapping>